Rodolfo Castro Player Props: Pirates vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.16 team ERA ranks 14th across all MLB pitching staffs.
+- The Nationals' 4.16 team ERA ranks 14th among all MLB pitching staffs.

-- Nationals pitchers combine to surrender 27 total home runs at a rate of 1.1 per game (to rank 13th in baseball).
+- Nationals pitchers combine to rank 12th in baseball in home runs surrendered (27 total, 1.1 per game).

+- Corbin (1-3) takes the mound for the Nationals in his sixth start of the season.
+He has a 5.88 ERA in 26 2/3 innings pitched, with 19 strikeouts.

+- In his most recent time out on Sunday, the left-hander tossed six innings against the Minnesota Twins, allowing three earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.